roytang/blog/content/notes/2018/05/995355528946630656/index.md

   url: https://twitter.com/roytang/statuses/995355528946630656/
 - type: facebook
   url: https://www.facebook.com/stephen.roy.tang/posts/10156633169568912
+tags:
+- convos
+- dev
+title: Convo with GeePawHill about optimizing for sustenance and story sizes
 ---

 I like the idea of “optimizing for sustenance” but I fear that it might not always be possible to get stories down to 1-2 days that way (especially for difficult technical issues)